-A SIP server is an indispensable tool for businesses that use VoIP phones.
+A SIP server, also known as a SIP Proxy, is an indispensable tool for businesses that use VoIP phones.
 We will discuss the basics of how a SIP server works and why it’s important to have one for any business that is looking for an IP PBX system or VoIP phone system.

 Table of Contents